 Both declined and accepted candidates will be invited to share feedback on their hiring experience so we can continually improve our process.

-- Email - Follow-up questions - If your code samples look good, we’ll email you some questions specific to the role.
+Email - Follow-up questions - If your application looks good, we’ll email you some questions specific to the role.

-- Video call - Soft-skills discussion - Next, candidates will be invited to schedule a 25-minute interview with a core committer to assess soft skills and for the candidate to learn more about the role.
+Video call - Soft-skills discussion - Next, candidates will be invited to schedule a 60-minute interview with a core committer to assess soft skills, and for the candidate to learn more about the role.

 For the benefit of candidates and the company, Mattermost offers real-world “try out” projects with Mattermost team members to simulate what it would be like to work at the company prior to hiring.
 The practice of auditions in open source companies was pioneered by Automattic (creators of WordPress) and detailed by Harvard Business Review in 2014.
 This practice has been a vital part of Mattermost culture.